voidpixe1/SICP-solutions/sicp1.typ

 ])

 #prob([
   - e sum procedure is only the simplest of a vast number of similar abstractions that can be captured as higher-order procedures.
 Write an analogous procedure called product that returns the product of the values of a function at points over a given range.
 Show how to define factorial in terms of product.
-Also use product to compute approximations to π using the formula.
+Also use product to compute approximations to $pi$ using the formula.
   $ pi/4 = (2.4.4.6.6.8...)/(3.3.5.5.7.7...) $
   - If your product procedure generates a recursive process, write one that generates an iterative process.
 If it generates an iterative process, write one that generates a recursive process.
 ])